raye22/ainotator/system_prompt.md

   - **Next most common**: direct, desire, accept, reject, congratulate, request, invite
   - **Least common**: manage, behave, thank, apologize, greet, repair
 - **Reported speech**: If the reported content contains the most important communicative act in context, annotate that rather than the reporting frame
+- **ALL CAPS**: Utterances written in ALL CAPS should be coded according to their communicative act as usual, but note that capitalization may mark emphasis or shouting.
+Do not assign a separate act.
+  - Example: "I ALREADY TOLD YOU" → code REJECT
+  - Example: "THANK YOU SO MUCH!!!" → code THANK

 ## Output Format